 4. Average weekly wage.
-"Average weekly wage," as used to establish the maximum weekly benefit amount for purposes of this subchapter, means 1/52 of aggregate total wages paid in the State for covered employment, as reported on employer contribution reports for the calendar year, divided by the arithmetic mean of midmonth weekly covered employment reported on employer contribution reports for the calendar year in the form and manner determined by the administrator.
+"Average weekly wage," as used to establish the maximum weekly benefit amount for purposes of this subchapter, means 1/52 of aggregate total wages paid in the State for covered employment, as reported on employer contribution reports for the calendar year, divided by the arithmetic mean of midmonth weekly covered employment reported on employer contribution reports for the calendar year.